ljharris1214/tidy_data_project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The script run_analysis.R was created to work with Human Activity Recognition Using Smartphones Dataset [1] and contains all the steps required to transform the data and analyze it as follows:

-1. Merge the training and the test sets to create one data set.
-2. Extract the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set.
-4. Appropriately label the data set with descriptive variable names.
-5. Creates a second data set with the average of each variable for each activity and each subject.

-The script assumes you have the data available in your working directory but will, if necessary, download the working data for you.

-##Packages Required

-You will also need to install the plyr and stringr packages before running the script.

-##Source Data and Structure
+###Source Data and Structure

-Human Activity Recognition Using Smartphones Dataset Version 1.0 contains various training and a test files organized and described as follows:
+The Human Activity Recognition Using Smartphones Dataset contains various training and a test files organized and described as follows:

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+* 'features_info.txt': Shows information about the variables used on the feature vector.
-- 'features.txt': List of all features.
+* 'features.txt': List of all features.
-- 'activity_labels.txt': Links the class labels with their activity name.
+* 'activity_labels.txt': Links the class labels with their activity name.
-- 'train/X_train.txt': Training set.
+* 'train/X_train.txt': Training set.
-- 'train/y_train.txt': Training labels.
+* 'train/y_train.txt': Training labels.
-- 'test/X_test.txt': Test set.
+* 'test/X_test.txt': Test set.
-- 'test/y_test.txt': Test labels.
+* 'test/y_test.txt': Test labels.
-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-- 'test/subject_test.txt' : equivalent to 'train/subject_train.txt'
+* 'test/subject_test.txt' : equivalent to 'train/subject_train.txt'

-The files uder the train/Inertial Signals/ and test/Inertial Signals/ where not used for this analysis.
+The files uder the *'train/Inertial Signals/'* and *'test/Inertial Signals/'* where not used for this analysis.

+###Attribution and Use

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012